AdylshaY/GLC-DesignPatterns/README.md

 This repository contains practical examples and implementations of various Design Patterns and SOLID principles in .NET 10.

-It is designed as a resource for the internal training program at **Gelecek Varlık Y�netimi A.�.**
+It is designed as a resource for the internal training program at **Gelecek Varlık Yönetimi A.Ş.**

 ## Overview